-FY 2022/23 Objective: Plan and execute an education and outreach campaign so that the requirements of the new ordinance are well-understood and successfully implemented.
+FY 20232/243 Objective: Plan and execute an education and outreach campaign so that the requirements of the new ordinance are well-understood and successfully implemented.
+Letters were mailed to restaurants reminding them about our ordinance.
+Collaborated with Surfrider's Ocean Friendly Restaurant program as an additional means to reach out to restaurants.
+Most of this work has been coordinated by the Climate Action Commission.

 Monitor implementation efforts and identify challenges.
 Consider options to ensure that for events on City property that there is drinking water availability either through the installation of water stations, providing access to potable water hookups and electricity if vendors wish to supply their own water stations or help event organizers identify other alternatives to bottled water.
+Purchased a new drinking water station for Fletcher Cove Park.

 - Consider consultant assistance to initiate a public outreach and education campaign.
 Implement a code enforcement campaign to ensure compliance. - Review and update City purchasing procedures to ensure compliance. - Educate City Staff about the new restrictions. - Continue communication with the business community and residents to ensure compliance. - Continue to conduct outreach to the community. - Identify any compliance challenges and assist efforts for businesses to comply through outreach and educational materials. - Consider and identify or help coordinate drinking water alternatives to bottled water for events occurring on City property.
+Developed a Green Events Checklist to help events understand the city's requirements during events on City property.